Welcome to IFAN

 IFAN fulfils its objectives through funding of activities worldwide.
 IFAN and MENAS’s history began in 1911 and we have come a long way since those early days of the Persian Gulf Lighting Service.
 Hopefully, you will see the current activities carried out by IFAN, and our branch, MENAS, and discover our unique place in the world of maritime navigation.

-To find out more about IFAN’s funding eligibility criteria please download our guidelines document here.
+To find out more about IFAN’s funding eligibility criteria and submit project proposals, please click here.

 Supporting the maritime community